 We have been homeschooling for 5 years and I think I have used nearly every different type of curriculum sold for LA and Math.
 I bought CLP because I wasn't happy with our previous LA and I have not been disappointed.
 It is the best and most comprehensive curriculum I have ever used.
 Spelling, vocabulary, grammar, and writing are all included in LA and the student can complete much of it without mom's help.
 It teaches them to follow directions very closely and to check and recheck their work.
 The readers offer a lot of different genre's and skills and have a heavy component of comprehension.
 I finally feel like my kids are getting a great education without the gaps.
 We are totally sold on it and I recommend it to everyone I know.

 I highly recommend LA, reading, and Math, however their Bible curriculum is based on the Armenian doctrine, so be aware of that before purchase.

-I really love CLE!
-I’ve used the Reading grades 1-8.
+I've used the Reading grades 1-8.
 I like that Scripture memory is incorporated with it, and that the Bible verses share a theme with the story, not stuck in randomly.
 Between the learning materials and the story, the Bible verse is explained very well for even younger children to be able to apply it to their own lives.
-The upper grades do an excellent job of explaining literary analysis and terms — things I didn't get until high school.
+The upper grades do an excellent job of explaining literary analysis and terms -- things I didn't get until high school.
 Overall, CLE has given me a whole new appreciation for poetry!
 I really like how the story books don't have the instruction or comprehension questions in them, so that they can be kept and read again and again, not just for reading class.
 The stories portray fact, realistic fiction, historical fiction, or come directly from the Bible.
 My students have not found the stories to "talk down" to them, even those who were reading below level, and several times upper grades students have decided independently to go to the library to find the original whole work a chapter was excerpted from, because they found it so interesting.
 The comprehension questions require actual thinking skills, not focusing on simple details.
 In the 7th and 8th grades, the TM contains suggested "writing opportunities" such as to compare/contrast two characters or selections.